-2.6.11 How to investigate a mishap as an individual or member of a small team
+2.6.11.
+How to investigate a mishap as an individual or member of a small team

-2.6.11.1 All mishaps require an investigation.
-The Environmental Office takes the lead for mishap investigations that are strictly environmental, and will help management with other investigations that involve environmental issues.
+- 2.6.11.1 All mishaps require an investigation.
+The JSC Environmental Management Office takes the lead for mishap investigations that are strictly environmental (per JPR 8550.1), and will help management with other investigations that involve environmental issues.
 JSC managers or facility managers may delegate an investigation to employees or employee teams.
 The investigation results, to include an action plan or rationale why no action is necessary, are due within 2 weeks of the mishap unless you request an extension through the Safety and Test Operations Division.
-Investigators shall:

-- a.
+Investigators shall: - a.
 Start the investigation as soon as all emergencies are under control.
 Request help from the Safety and Test Operations Division if needed.
 A Safety and Test Operations Division representative may already be on the way to the scene.
 Providing medical help to injured persons and preventing further injury or damage take priority over the steps listed below.
-After a mishap, investigators shall first: - (1) Identify potential witnesses and get statements from them. - (2) Secure the mishap scene and protect it from being disturbed. - (3) Safeguard evidence such as samples and photographs. - (4) Secure all records, such as checklists, videos, and electronic data.
+After a mishap, investigators shall first:

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.6-5 of 13